Nikhil22/udacity-nanodegree-self-driving-car/term1/advanced-lane-lines/writeup.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4.Identify lane-line pixels and fit their positions with a polynomial

 I created a histogram of the image, found the left and right peaks and accordingly appended my left and right cooridnate arrays.